Chapter 26, CITY COUNCIL

 The following rules be and the same are hereby adopted as the rules of the City Council:

 A. Call to order.
-At any meeting of the Council, as soon as a quorum appears, the President of the Council shall take the Chair and call the meeting to order.
-Immediately thereafter, official attendance of Council members who are seated in their designated (places) seats shall be taken.
+At any meeting of the Council, at the scheduled time and as soon as a quorum appears, the President of the Council shall take the Chair and call the meeting to order.
+Immediately thereafter, official attendance of Council members who are present shall be taken.
 Such official attendance shall be taken at each and every meeting of the Binghamton City Council.
-This includes special meetings, committee meetings, special committee meetings and Monday night Council meetings.
+This includes special meetings, committee meetings, special committee meetings and work session meetings.

 B. Order of business.
 Except in case of special meetings, or when any subject shall have been made a special order at a particular time, the order of business, which shall not in any case be departed from unless by the unanimous consent of the members present, shall be as follows: